-This now seems to have come to pass, in that Winfield & Parker $(2000)^{19}$ and Winfield et al. $(2003)^{20}$ refer to genetic analysis of non-Kent material indicating that G. anglica, G. amarella and G.
+This now seems to have come to pass, in that Winfield & Parker (2000)19 and Winfield et al. (2003)20 refer to genetic analysis of non-Kent material indicating that G. anglica, G.

-uliginosa are all closely grouped (separately from G. campestris and G. germanica) and that individuals of G. anglica and G. amarella in mixed populations were genetically more similar to each other than they were to individuals of the same species in different populations.
+amarella and G. uliginosa are all closely grouped (separately from G. campestris and G. germanica) and that individuals of G. anglica and G. amarella in mixed populations were genetically more similar to each other than they were to individuals of the same species in different populations.
+This last study concludes that G. anglica may be no more than a form of G. amarella that has been created and maintained as a consequence of former grassland management practices, with sheep grazing applying selective pressure for early and late flowering forms.